 For my thoughts are not your thoughts, nor are your ways my ways, says the Lord.
 Isaiah 55:8

-How about that for a Thursday kick in the pants!
-As I think about the Prophet Isaiah’s words, they have a more truthful application to my life than I’d like to admit!
-My thoughts ramble off into the back 40 during prayer and the things I’m thinking are definitely not His thoughts and sometimes, my ways are so NOT His ways!
+Happy Easter!
+As we revel in the amazement of Easter Sunday this verse from the Prophet Isaiah speaks great truth!
+None of us could have planned the events of Holy Week…but God could.
+I realize the truth in this verse when my thoughts ramble off into the back 40 during prayer and the things I’m thinking are definitely not His thoughts and sometimes, my ways are so NOT His ways!
 Why do we do that…when we know we shouldn’t speak words to others we wouldn’t speak directly to Him and we know His way and His plan trump ours EVERY time?
 Yet we keep runnin around sayin stuff we shouldn’t say and doin stuff that our stubborn nature tells us is easier!
 I guess it all leads me back to the truth…I’m just a big ole sinner who needs the love and mercy of a Gracious God because I sure can’t get it right without Him!
 Maybe that’s the whole point!

 Not long ago I heard a priest teach a simple prayer during his homily.
 Here it is, “Thank You God, Your will be done!”
 Even I can remember that one!
 Seems simple and easy and makes sense...until you begin to think about when you should say it!
 It’s going to be easy to say that little prayer when I get a good parking spot, or when something good happens.
 The tricky part is when the yucky stuff happens.
 Fr.
 Gordon used the examples, when you loose your keys in the snow, “Thank you God, Your will be done.”
 Or when you loose your cell phone, “Thank you God, Your will be done…now I have more time to talk to You.”
 Seven little words that can change everything!
 I think we can get so busy we forget to have that ongoing dialogue with Our Father, maybe lost keys and slow traffic and broken mower belts really are a tiny nudge inviting us to speak with Him.